 - Packaging & labeling

-Each step requires people and machinery.
-People have to be paid, machines have to be kept in good working order and up to date.
+Each step requires man-hours and machinery.
+Employees have to be paid, machines have to be kept in good working order and up to date.

 Below are main factors that influence the price: